Diego Cardoso

-Diego Cardoso Nogueira (born 6 March 1994), known as Diego Cardoso, is a Brazilian professional footballer who plays as a forward for Sampaio Corrêa.
+Diego Cardoso Nogueira (born 6 March 1994), known as Diego Cardoso, is a Brazilian professional footballer who plays as a forward for Maltese Premier League club Valletta.

 Career

 Santos

 Born in Ribeirão Preto, São Paulo, Diego Cardoso joined Santos FC's youth setup in 2007, aged 12.
 He soon earned plaudits for his performances with the under-20's, being the club's top goalscorer with nine goals.

 On 21 January 2014 Diego Cardoso made his first-team debut, coming on as a late substitute in a 1-1 away draw against Audax.
 He scored his first goal on 9 March, the last of a 4–1 home routing over Oeste.

 Bragantino (loan)

 On 21 August 2015, after appearing rarely, Diego Cardoso was loaned to Bragantino until the end of the season.

 Vila Nova (loan)

 On 6 January of the following year he moved to fellow Série B team Vila Nova, in a one-year loan deal.